 - Cropped too tightly so your face doesn't appear naturally

-While you don’t need a professional photoshoot, basic clarity, good lighting, and up-to-date appearance matter.
+While you don't need a professional photoshoot, basic clarity, good lighting, and an up-to-date appearance matter.
+Good lighting in practice means shooting near a window with natural daylight, or outdoors in open shade, not under overhead fluorescent lights or a single lamp at night.
 A recent poll suggested that profiles with high-res, well-lit photos gained 60% more right swipes on Bumble than those with low-res or older images.

 Prohibited Content & Contextual Standards

-Bumble’s official guidelines mention a range of no-go content types.
-Breaking them can lead to moderation warnings or even account suspension.
-Let’s look at the key ones.
+Bumble's official guidelines cover a range of prohibited content types.
+Breaking them can lead to moderation warnings or account suspension.
+Here are the key categories, with specific examples of what triggers removal.

 Nudity & Sexual Content